 The number may seem absurd, but with all things considered it becomes very much real.

-Inefficient meetings diminish productivity, participants end up wasting their precious time that could otherwise be spent on more productive tasks.
-50% of time spent on meetings leads to no positive results whatsoever, and that’s how productivity & money gets lost.
+Inefficient meetings diminish productivity during workdays, participants end up wasting their precious time that could otherwise be spent on more productive tasks.
+50% of the time spent on meetings leads to no positive results whatsoever, and that’s how productivity & money gets lost.

 Professionals lose 31 hours of productivity on meetings every month according to the HR Digest, and you can imagine what happens with larger businesses that host hundreds of employees.
-Research conducted by Wolf Management Consultants showed that 95% of meeting attendees miss parts of meetings, and 39% claim they doze off at meetings.
-Such inefficiencies lead to heavy costs for businesses all over the world.
+Research conducted by Wolf Management Consultants showed that 95% of meeting attendees miss parts of meetings, and 39% claim they doze off in the meeting room.
+These potential costs should spring to mind when scheduling your next meeting.

 Following decreased productivity caused by ineffective meetings, some of the major consequences are: